-This article will list the 15 best GDPR cookie consent banner examples on websites.
+In this article, we have handpicked the 15 best GDPR cookie consent banner examples on popular websites.
 We will also cover the checklist for creating an effective cookie banner for GDPR compliance.

 Let’s get started.